google-gemini/flutter-tabletop-character-sample/README.md

 To use this sample, you'll need a Gemini API key.
 You can find instructions for generating one at https://ai.google.dev/.

-Before running the project locally, recreate its platform-sepcific subprojects with this command:
+Before running the project locally, recreate its platform-specific subprojects with this command:

 ```bash